SunRuoxi/vEM/README.txt

 Re-direct to vEM folder.
 Add the above two folders to matlab path.

 The main function is NON_Markov.
-This code is for windows machine only.
+This code is for windows machine only (adigator package generates error on mac).